 A third concern about the institutional account is that it may not cover enough cases.
 Suppose there are more equally qualified candidates than are needed to fill positions of the kind in question.
 When this is so, the institutional account might seem to provide no objection to selecting among these equally qualified candidates by preferring one's relatives, or one's former students.
-But it would seem objectionable if, for example, among many equally qualified candidates for a position, all of those who are selected are friends of people in power
+But it would seem objectionable if, for example, among many equally qualified candidates for a position, all of those who are selected are friends of people in power.

 It is true that in such a case no one could complain that the position was being filled in a way that fails to serve the purposes that justify having it.
-But one could not say, to those who are rejected, that these purposes would be served less well by appointing them instead.
+But one could not say to those who are rejected, that these purposes would be served less well by appointing them instead.
 So there is no institutional justification for choosing any one of these candidates over any other.

 In such a case no candidate has a claim to the position.
 The method of selection that I just imagined (involving favoritism for friends or political supporters of the person making the decision) is therefore not objectionable because of the result (the candidate that is chosen) but because of the way this result is arrived at.
-This suggest to me that the objection to this policy is that it involves a violation of the requirement of equal concern that I discussed in Chapter 2.
+This suggests to me that the objection to this policy is that it involves a violation of the requirement of equal concern that I discussed in Chapter 2.
 Favoritism of the kind that seems objectionable consists precisely in giving the position to one person out of greater concern for his or her interests.
 If the decision in question were a private matter, to which a requirement of equal concern does not apply, then there would be no objection to "favoritism."
-It might be quite in order.
-What is needed, then, is some way of making a choice that does not involve giving greater weight to the interest of some candidate in having the position than to comparable interest of others.
-This is why a lottery seems to fill the bill.

-A fourth worry is also related to the idea that the institutional account of procedural fairness is too close to an argument from efficiency.
-Refraining from racial discrimination does not involve giving up anything one is entitled to.
-But merit-based selection has costs-not only in requiring hiring or admission officers to forego preference for their friends and relatives but also a cost in the sheer labor of reading application materials carefully.
+It might be guite in order.
+What is needed, then, is some way of making a choice that does not involve giving greater weight to the interest of some candidate in having the position than to the comparable interest of others.
+This is why a lottery seems to fill the bill.9 requiring hiring or admission officers to forego preference for their friends and relatives but also a cost in the sheer labor of reading application materials carefully.
 So the question is: How careful must one be?
 How much time and effort must be put into the process of selection?
-The institutional rationale may suggest an answer: one must do this up to the point at which the marginal cost of a more thorough process is less than the marginal benefit that extra care would bring by advancing the ends that justify having the position in question.
+The institutional rationale may suggest an answer: this must be done up to the point at which the marginal cost of a more thorough process would be greater than the marginal benefit that extra care would bring by advancing the ends that justify having the position in question.